 Design leads can help educate your team when needed, remove existing silos, and contribute to the larger change management plan.

-There are many digital assets involved in a modernization effort, but also processes and people
+Remember that there are many digital assets involved in an app modernization effort, but also processes and people

 Moving content through a complex workflow requires planning, creation, review, approval, and updates to a lot of content—and there are key people involved at every step.
 You need both processes and people on your side to launch a new product successfully.